-In 1453, the fall of Constantinople led to the reopening of the eastern schism: in 1439 the Byzantine emperor supported the recognition of the papal supremacy in the hope of being helped in his fight for survival against the Ottomans, but the Patriarch of Constantinople who accompanied the emperor at the Council of Florence died a few days after having signed the agreement by which the schism was ended.
-His successor and the majority of the Orthodox clergy were unhappy about what they saw as a capitulation to the Roman thesis; Mehmet II, the sultan who conquered Constantinople, recognized the Patriarch of Constantinople as head of the Christian millet (community) living in the Ottoman Empire: in this way the patriarchs gained a de facto authority they did not have during the rule of the Byzantine emperors: the patriarchs preferred to retain their religious independence from Rome, although this meant accepting the Ottoman yoke.
+In 1453, the fall of Constantinople led to the reopening of the eastern schism: in 1439 the Emperor John VIII supported the recognition of the papal supremacy in the hope of being helped in his fight for survival against the Ottomans, but the Patriarch of Constantinople who accompanied the Emperor at the Council of Florence died a few days after having signed the agreement by which the schism was ended.
+His successor and the majority of the Orthodox clergy were unhappy about what they saw as a capitulation to the Roman thesis; Mehmet II, the sultan who conquered Constantinople, recognized the Patriarch of Constantinople as head of the Christian millet (community) living in the Ottoman Empire: in this way the patriarchs gained a de facto authority they did not have during the rule of the Byzantine emperors: they preferred to retain their religious independence from Rome, although this meant accepting the Ottoman yoke.

 Pope Nicholas V vainly tried to promote a crusade to free Constantinople.
-His calls did not impress the European sovereigns and not even the public in general as the fall of Constantinople had been an anticipated event for many years.
+His calls did not impress the European sovereigns and not even the public in general as the fall of Constantinople was an expected event.

 Pope Nicholas V had an ambitious plan to enable Rome to close the gap with the more advanced cities of central and